 What is Endovenous Laser Therapy?

 Endovenous laser therapy is a non-surgical approach to treating superficial venous insufficiency, which often causes varicose veins.
-As a preferred treatment method for over 10 years, it’s highly regarded for treating large varicose veins and venous insufficiency.
+Laser vein removal is a preferred treatment method for over 10 years, it’s highly regarded for treating large varicose veins and venous insufficiency.

 EVLT involves inserting a laser fiber (which is less than 1mm in diameter) into the diseased vein.
-This is guided into the exact position by your doctor who uses an ultrasound to provide them with real-time images of your vein.
+This is guided into the exact position by your doctor who uses an ultrasound to perform laser vein removal using real-time images of your vein.